booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

 ## Further reading

 If you want to learn more you should look out for videos by the Kubernetes Legend Kelsey Hightower.
-I can highly recommend [Kubernetes For Pythonistas][link_kelsey].
-Which features the now famous Tetris analogy for DevOps.
-Also see out Alex Ellis on the youtubes and his excellent collection of [Docker, Kubernetes and OpenFaaS][link_youtube_alex] videos.
+I can highly recommend [Kubernetes For Pythonistas][link_kelsey], which features the now-famous Tetris analogy for DevOps.
+Also seek out Alex Ellis on the youtubes and his excellent collection of [Docker, Kubernetes and OpenFaaS][link_youtube_alex] videos.

 [link_kbe]: http://kubernetesbyexample.com/
 [link_helm]: https://helm.sh/